arielmb94/CHRONOS-MPC/examples/TRMS/TRMS_cascade_mpc/readme.md

 ### TRMS introduction

 The TRMS is a simplified representation of a helicotper, it has no translation, however, it can rotate freely on the horizontal and vertical frames.
-It counts with a main rotor to control the vertical angle enabling the TRMS to pitch and a tail rotor to control the horizontal angle, which allows changes on the TRMS yaw direction.
+It counts with a main rotor to control the vertical angle enabling the TRMS to pitch and a tail rotor to control the horizontal angle, which allows changes on the TRMS yaw angle.
 Each rotor operated by a dedicated DC motor.

 Existing multiple representations of the TRMS dynamics available in the literature, we borrowed the nonlinear model and parameters identified in [1].
 The nonlinear model presented in [1] captures very well the nonlinear dynamics of the vertical and horzizontal TRMS dynamics, their couplings and the effect of friction forces, which are represented by discontinuous equations taking into account the differences between negative and positive displacement directions.
 The quality of the identification work carried by the authors in [1] is demonstrated by the perfect matching between simulated model response and real data from the physical TRMS behaviour.